Ali-Mikael/Pen-testing/h4-cert.md

 $ sudo apt install zaproxy
 $ zaproxy
 ```
+> [!NOTE]
-From this point on there's two ways we can go about this.
-Because ZAP [generates](<https://www.zaproxy.org/docs/desktop/addons/network/options/servercertificates/#generate>) a Root CA certificate for us, we can either:
+> From this point on there's two ways we can go about this.
+>
+> Because ZAP [generates](<https://www.zaproxy.org/docs/desktop/addons/network/options/servercertificates/#generate>) a `Root CA certificate` for us, we can either:
-1. Use the cert automatically
+> 1. Use the cert automatically
-or
-2. Import the cert to our browser
+> 2. Import the cert to our browser

 The first option is perfect for quickly testing a website or for one-offs.
 We do this by launching the browser through ZAP like so: